cerba/cerba.github.io/_posts/2023-03-17-dessertwexperts.md

 	<img src="/assets/images/Erba_dessertwexperts.jpg">
 </figure>

 Come hear me speak about our new Planetarium Show at "Dessert with the Experts," on March 20th, 7pm.
-See the above flyer for details!
+See the above flyer for details! <br>

 Talk Title: Astronomy in Appalachia: Inherited Perspectives on Our Night Sky